codebytere/node-mac-permissions/README.md

 - `limited` - The application is authorized for limited access to `type` data.
 Currently only applicable to the `photos` type.
 - 'provisional' - The application is provisionally authorized to access `type` data.
 Currently only applicable to the `notifications` type.

-**Notes:**

-- Access to `bluetooth` will always return a status of `authorized` prior to macOS 10.15, as the underlying API was not introduced until that version.
-- Access to `camera` and `microphone` will always return a status of `authorized` prior to macOS 10.14, as the underlying API was not introduced until that version.
-- Access to `input-monitoring` will always return a status of `authorized` prior to macOS 10.15, as the underlying API was not introduced until that version.
-- Access to `music-library` will always return a status of `authorized` prior to macOS 11.0, as the underlying API was not introduced until that version.
-- Access to `screen` will always return a status of `authorized` prior to macOS 10.15, as the underlying API was not introduced until that version.
-- Access to `speech-recognition` will always return a status of `authorized` prior to macOS 10.15, as the underlying API was not introduced until that version.

 Example:

 ```js